ga-wdi-lessons/js-view-classes/readme.md

 Well, that's cool.
 Let's step back and think about this.

 If our application grows and things about `Dog`s change, our `Person` constructor doesn't care.
 The `Dog` behavior isn't tightly coupled to our `Person` only in so far as a `Dog` object is a property of our `Person` objects.
 If we were to add properties or methods to `Dog` nothing in our existing code base would break at all.
 That's really awesome.
 Moving forward in this class, we really need to start thinking about separating our concerns.

+> look into this stackoverflow response on [cohesion & coupling](http://stackoverflow.com/questions/3085285/cohesion-coupling)

 Let's take this a step further.